 Actions: An action is a plain object that describes the intention to cause change.
 Let’s suppose we are creating an iNotebook application, which contains a lot of notes.
 Now, suppose, we want to change the correspondence of the notes with respect to their Users.
 To do so, we will bring an action to change the Notes array by adding another note.

+Reducers: A reducer is a function that determines changes to an application state.
+It returns to the new State and tells the store how to do it.
+For example, we would like to add a new note in the application then, Reducer will determine which variable/array/State will be changed by the addition of the note.
+In most simple words, It uses the action it receives to determine the change.

+Figure 1.1: Actions and Reducers

+The analogy of Actions and Reducers